 Two-Stage Furnaces: What They Are and How They Work

-A two-stage furnace is a type of heating system that utilizes two different stages of operation — high and low.
-In the low stage, the furnace operates at a reduced capacity to help maintain the chosen temperature in your home more efficiently.
-During the high stage, the furnace will instead run at maximum capacity to meet demands for more heat.
-With a two-stage furnace, you can experience improved energy efficiency and consistent temperatures everywhere in your home.
+A heating system with two settings of operating - high and low - is called a two-stage furnace.
+In the low stage, the furnace runs at a reduced capacity in order to maintain the chosen temperature at your home more efficiently.
+During the high stage, the furnace will instead run at maximum capacity to satisfy demands for increased heat.
+With a two-stage furnace, you can maintain enhanced energy efficiency and balanced temperatures throughout your home.

 Does a Two-Stage Furnace Run All the Time?

 A two-stage furnace should not run constantly.
-In the low stage of operation, the furnace operates at diminished capacity in order to maintain a preferred temperature more efficiently within your home.
-When more energy is needed to maintain the set temperature, the unit switches to its high stage and operates at full capacity.
-Because of this, two-stage furnaces are proven to help reduce energy costs without operating around the clock.
+In the low stage of operation, the furnace performs at reduced capacity in order to maintain a desired temperature more efficiently within your home.
+When a greater demand for energy is needed to sustain the set temperature, the unit shifts to its high stage and operates at full capacity.
+For this reason, two-stage furnaces are proven to help reduce energy costs without operating around the clock.

 Contrasting Two-Stage and Variable-Speed Furnaces

 Two-stage furnaces have two stages of functionality, low and high.
-During the low stage, the furnace works at reduced capacity to help maintain a desired level of comfort within your home.
-When additional warmth or cooling is desired, the furnace will change over to its high stage and operate at full capacity.
+During the low stage, the furnace runs at reduced capacity to help maintain a desired level of comfort within your home.
+When more warmth or cooling is desired, the furnace will switch to its high stage and operate at full capacity.

 Differences Between One- and Two-Stage Furnaces

 One-stage furnaces have a single stage fan speed and operate either at full power or not at all.
-This translates to higher energy bills because the furnace runs constantly in order to maintain a desired level of comfort within your home.
+This means that the furnace is always running in order to maintain a desired comfort level at home.

-Two-stage furnaces, on the other hand, have two stages of operation, low and high.
+Two-stage furnaces, by comparison, have two stages of operation, low and high.
 During the low stage, the furnace runs at reduced capacity in order to maintain the desired temperature more efficiently.
-When additional warmth or cooling is needed, the furnace will shift to its high stage and operate at peak capacity.
+When more warmth or cooling is necessary, the furnace will change over to its high stage and operate at full capacity.

 Schedule Your Furnace Installation with Bishop Heating & Air Conditioning Today

-Making sense of modern furnace technology can be confusing.
-That’s why Bishop Heating & Air Conditioning experts are here to help with a no-obligation, no-pressure estimate for furnace installation.
-We’ll assess your home, your heating requirements and your budget before helping you find the right solution.
+Modern furnace technology can be confusing.
+That’s why Bishop Heating & Air Conditioning specialists are here to help with a free, no-pressure estimate for furnace installation.
+We’ll assess your home, your heating needs and your budget before helping you find the ideal solution.
 Get in touch with us at 760-784-9034 to get started today!